open-keychain/open-keychain/README.md

 This is a fork of Android Privacy Guard (APG) named APG+

-I will try to reintegrate the various forks and build a new stable version, which can be released to the market.
+I will try to reintegrate the various forks and build a new stable version, which can be released to Google Play Store.

 # Contribute

 Fork APG+ and do a merge request.
 I will merge your changes back into the main project.

-# Build using Eclipse

-1. New -> Android Project -> Create project from existing source, choose com_actionbarsherlock
-2. New -> Android Project -> Create project from existing source, choose org_apg
-3. Add com_actionbarsherlock as Android Lib (Properties of org_apg -> Android -> Library -> add)
-4. Optional (As of Android Tools r17 the libraries are automatically added from the libs folder): Add Java libs (Properties of org_apg -> Java Build Path -> Libraries -> add all libraries from libs folder in org_apg)
-5. Now APG+ can be build

 # Build using Ant